-The Franklin County Sheriff’s Office Reserve Coordinator is Lieutenant Marcus Conner.
-The Unit is comprised of 5 reserve deputies.
+The Franklin County Sheriff's Office Reserve Coordinator is Sergeant Marcus Conner.
+The Unit is comprised of five (5) reserve deputies.

 The Franklin County Sheriff's Office is always seeking qualified candidates for its Reserve Deputy Program.
 Becoming a Reserve Deputy is a fulfilling way of serving your community while becoming a part of the exciting world of law enforcement.